-Because occupations involving physical labor dominate the local economy, Lampe is generally considered to be a blue-collar town.
-41.63% of the Lampe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lampe is a blue-collar town, with 41.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lampe is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Lampe who work in sales jobs (16.10%), teaching (11.71%), and office and administrative support (7.59%).

 Of important note, Lampe is also a town of artists.
 Lampe has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lampe’s character.

-Lampe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lampe doesn't have a public transportation system that people use for their commute.

 The per capita income in Lampe in 2022 was $29,895, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $119,580 for a family of four.
 However, Lampe contains both very wealthy and poor people as well.